-To make it easy: I’m loving a mix of greens with herbs, a grated carrot salad, or thinly sliced raw fennel with vinaigrette.
+To make it easy: I’m loving a mix of greens with herbs, a grated carrot salad, or thinly sliced raw fennel with a fresh lemon juice vinaigrette.

 5. Make salad dressings from scratch, now and … forever!

-Since I started buying top-quality oils (like olive or walnut oils) and vinegars (like red wine or raspberry), I haven’t gone back to buying bottled dressings.
-They’re disappointing in flavor and often full of preservatives.
+I haven’t gone back to buying bottled dressings because they’re disappointing in flavor and often full of preservatives.

-But with great pantry ingredients, like a selection of oils and vinegars, I can’t go wrong.
+I know that with high-quality pantry ingredients, like a selection of oils and vinegars, I can’t go wrong.